aquariumbio/pydent/docsrc/developer/contributing.rst

 Documentation
 -------------

-Documentation strings will be pulled from the code to create the documentation using sphinx.
+Documentation is pulled from the code to create the documentation using sphinx.
 Errors in the documentation will result in errors when running the documentation tests, so please write documentation correctly.